 Best for fear

 There’s really only one camp that will get you to conquer your ski fears, and Kristen Ulmer literally wrote the book on it.
-The former most extreme female skier in the world will, and get you out of your head in the process.
+The former most extreme female skier in the world will take you skiing in Utah, and get you out of your head in the process.